Is Now The Right Time To Write Your Book?

-However, don't let that be discouraging.
+Don’t let that discourage you.
 Sometimes, inside of a good idea is a kernel of something truly magnificent.
 And that's what working with a book coach can help you find.
-Together we'll explore how to bring out the very best in your book idea so it has the greatest opportunity for publishing and fulfilling your reasons for wanting to write your book.
+Together we'll explore how to bring out the very best in your idea, so it has the greatest opportunity for getting published.
+We’ll work together to fulfill your reasons for wanting to write the book in the first place.

 That's where an experienced book coach can help.
-She can work with you to examine all of your publishing options, weigh the costs and benefits, and find the best pathway for your book.
+We can work with you to examine all of your publishing options, weigh the costs and benefits, and find the best route for your book.

-Then, once all of the details are figured out, it's time to write.
-And what it's time to write depends on your choice of path.
+Once all of the details are figured out, it's time to write.
 If traditional publishing is your path, we work on a book proposal to get your content ready for an agent.
-If self-publishing is your path, we walk that road together.
+If you decide to self-publish, we walk that road together.

 Feedback & Trust

 When you work with a book coach, the ideas you want to explore in your book are discussed in a private setting.
-Many people hold their book ideas close to their heart, and a good book coach can help you understand what you're bringing uniquely to the world versus what parts of your ideas are building on the shoulders of the people who published before you.
+Many people hold their ideas close to their heart, and a good book coach can help you understand what is uniquely yours — versus what parts of your ideas are building on the shoulders of the people who published before you.

-And that's ok.
 Most books are not completely original.
 Many of the best books build on ideas explored in other books or media.
 Even J.K.
-Rowling has heroes who inspired her (think Lord of the Rings and Star Wars to name a few).
+Rowling has heroes who inspired her (think Lord of the Rings and Star Wars, to name a few).